Skip to main content

 Best Day % = (Your highest single day profit / Your total profit) Γ— 100

 If the result is above your limit, you won't be able to request a payout yet.
 Your account stays fully active.
 Just keep trading until the ratio balances out.
 You can track your Best Day percentage in real-time directly in your dashboard.
+After your first trading day, the consistency score will always show 100%, as that single day represents all of your realized profit.
+This is normal and will decrease as you complete additional profitable trading days.
+If your best day profit exceeds your total net profit due to losses on other days, the percentage can go above 100%.
+This indicates the need for more profitable trading days to balance the ratio.

 What's My Best Day Limit?